Federation Christian Ministries

 - fulfilling their civic responsibilities, including all just financial obligations.

-Since the members of the Federation of Christian Ministries have a duty to develop and maintain competence in pastoral ministry, and to act within the limits of their qualifications and ability, they:
+Members of the Federation of Christian Ministries shall have a duty to develop and maintain competence in pastoral ministry, and to act within the limits of their qualifications and ability, by:

-- giving advice on matters about which they are not competent, nor provide formal counseling without appropriate credentials;
+- giving advice only on matters about which they are competent, and providing formal counseling only with appropriate credentials;

 - maintaining confidentiality with respect to issues arising from pastoral ministry;

 - terminating a pastoral relationship when it is reasonably clear that the person(s) seeking service is(are) not benefiting from the relationship;

 - maintaining appropriate records of their pastoral ministry;

 - representing themselves as acting for the Federation of Christian Ministries and not for any other organization;

 - obtaining and keeping current their own professional liability insurance as necessary.

 Members are committed to maintaining their spiritual, physical, and emotional health, recognizing that they are precious gifts entrusted to them by a loving God through: